MelchiorDahrk/GreymarchDawn/README.md

 Fixed arch which blocked tall characters
 Fixed floating rock in Bthumzchekar
 Assigned ownership in crystalography cell
+Fixed broken collision on a WS2 sewer mesh

 1.2.2
 Updated fomod to install the White Suran 2 patch properly